Mellanox/SAI-Implementation/README.md

 This repository contains SAI implementation for Mellanox hardware

-SAI headers are based on latest head (as of Oct 31, 2019) of branch v1.5 (release v1.5.1) SAI headers can be downloaded from https://github.com/opencomputeproject/SAI/
+SAI headers are based on latest head (as of Apr 6, 2020) of branch v1.5 (release v1.5.2) SAI headers can be downloaded from https://github.com/opencomputeproject/SAI/

 The implementation is written over Mellanox SDK API.
 The API and documentation for it, are available in